 Sebeos was writing the chronicle at a time when memories of sudden eruption of the Arabs was fresh.
 He knows Muhammad's name and that he was a merchant by profession.
 He hints that his life was suddenly changed by a divinely inspired revelation.
 He presents a good summary of Muhammad's preaching, i.e., belief in one God, Abraham as a common ancestor of Jews and Arabs.
 He picks out some of the rules of behaviour imposed on the umma; the four prohibitions which are mentioned in the Qur'an.
 Much of what he says about the origins of Islam conforms to the Muslim tradition.

-This is an anonymous and short Nestorian chronicle was aims to convey church as well as secular histories from the death of Hormizd son of Khusrau to the end of the Persian kingdom.
-Because of its anonymity, it is known to scholars Khuzistan Chronicle, after its plausible geographical location or Anonymous Guidi, after the name of its first editor.
+This is an anonymous and short Nestorian chronicle that aims to convey church as well as secular histories from the death of Hormizd son of Khusrau to the end of the Persian kingdom.
+Because of its anonymity, it is known to scholars as the Khuzistan Chronicle, after its plausible geographical location or Anonymous Guidi, after the name of its first editor.
 Amid his entry on the reign of Yazdgird, the chronicler gives a brief account of the Muslim invasions:

 Then God raised up against them the sons of Ishmael, [numerous] as the sand on the sea shore, whose leader (mdabbrānā) was Muḥammad (mḥmd).
 Neither walls nor gates, armour or shield, withstood them, and they gained control over the entire land of the Persians.
 Yazdgird sent against them countless troops, but the Arabs routed them all and even killed Rustam.
 Yazdgird shut himself up in the walls of Mahoze and finally escaped by flight.
 He reached the country of the Huzaye and Mrwnaye, where he ended his life.
 The Arabs gained countrol of Mahoze and all the territory.
 They also came to Byzantine territory, plundering and ravaging the entire region of Syria.
 Heraclius, the Byzantine king, sent armies against them, but the Arabs killed more than 100,000 of them.